 Step 5: Apply for and earn additional certifications.

 A professional license is required in all 50 states to practice as a child counselor.

 Requirements for a state license typically include completion of a counseling master's degree program from an accredited university, two years of supervised post-graduate clinical experience and a passing score on a state -administered licensing exam.
 Additionally, practicing counselors may be required to take continuing education to maintain their license.
 Specific licensure requirements vary by state.
 See state license requirements.

-Career Outlook for Child and Adolescent Counselors
+Career Outlook for Child Counselors

 Child and adolescent counselors work in a variety of settings, including private practice, mental health centers, public and private schools, residential care facilities, outpatient care centers, psychiatric hospitals and more.
 Because counseling children and adolescence is viewed more as a population/demographic preference for counselor's, sessions may occur with marriage and family therapists, licensed professional counselors, clinical social workers, or child psychologists.
 Counseling with this population can also occur in schools with school counselors or psychologists.

 According to the U.S. Bureau of Labor Statistics (BLS), employment of marriage and family therapists and mental health counselors is projected to grow 19 percent from 2014 to 2024.
 The BLS also reports that the average annual salary for mental health counselors is about $43,000 and for marriage and family therapists - $48,000.
 Employment opportunities for mental health counselors are concentrated highly in California, Pennsylvania, Virginia, Massachusetts, and New York with an overall average earning of about $45,000 per year.
 For marriage and family therapists, employment is highly concentrated in California, New Jersey, Florida, Arizona, and Pennsylvania - earning, on average, about $50,000 to $60,000 annually.